 Customer Experience Transformation: The fundamental change of mindset and culture across the entire organization to focus on the customer, supported by operational changes to create an environment capable of delivering high-quality customer experiences at scale.
 (NN/G)

 Customer Relationship Management (CRM): A type of software that covers a broad set of applications and helps businesses manage customer data and interactions, helps facilitate sales and marketing efforts, assists with customer service, and manages employee and vendor needs.
-Salesforce and CiviCRM are an example of a CRM software.
+Salesforce and CiviCRM are an example of CRM software.

 D